 Learn more about AWSNA and find valuable information in their monthly newsletter, Inform, which highlights relevant news and events of interest to the Waldorf community.
 Stay on top of important current topics related to children, families, and Waldorf Education!

-Important information about our school including State of the School (financial), tuition increase statement, handbooks, meeting minutes, athletics, clubs and more, can always be found on the school extranet.
+Important information about our school including State of the School (financial), handbooks, meeting minutes, athletics, clubs and more, can always be found on the school extranet.

 AmazonSmile is a simple and automatic way for you to support RSSAA every time you shop, at no cost to you.
 When you shop at smile.amazon.com, you’ll find the exact same prices, selection and convenient shopping experience as Amazon.com, with the added bonus that Amazon will donate a portion of the purchase price to RSSAA.
 You can use the same account on Amazon.com and AmazonSmile.
 Your shopping cart, Wish List, wedding or baby registry, and other account settings are also the same.
 On your first visit to AmazonSmile, you need to select “Rudolf Steiner School Association of Ann Arbor” to receive donations from eligible purchases before you begin shopping.
 Amazon will remember your selection, and then every eligible purchase you make from smile.amazon.com will result in a donation to RSSAA!

 Please remember to use our program for your regular household purchases to earn money for the school.
 Visit shopwithscrip.com to see the offerings and register using our school code of 75LBF72699L.
 Arbor Farms Market offers the easiest way to participate: simply say you are from the Steiner School at the checkout.
 They donate 3% of all Steiner purchases which results in an average of $600/month!
 Please see the attached flyer for other grocery store programs.
 We do lots of fun things with our average $15,000 of scrip income each year.
-This past school year we contributed to the new Gaga pit at the Lower School, and we paid for the installation of a Disc Golf course at the High School.
-Both of these are being enjoyed immensely by the students and getting a lot of use.
+Recently, Shop for Steiner paid for an outdoor light to illuminate the walkway out to the middle school building.
+We also purchased a new couch for the Lower School teacher’s lounge, and new picnic tables for both campuses.
+The teachers really appreciate these items.
+Join in to help us continue to support our staff in this way.
 Any questions please contact Martha Leabu at email@example.com.

 When doing business with our Business Partners, please mention the Rudolf Steiner School.
 A donation will then be made to the school.
 For full information and a list of partners, please visit http://www.steinerschool.org/support-rssaa/scrip-business-partner-program/.